kaidez/kaidez.github.io/_posts/2018-10-31-developer-focus.md

 ---
 My last 20 months as a JavaScript developer have been a period of self-assessment.
 Mostly, I've been focusing on <em>how</em> I write application code instead of the tools I use to write it.

 I've also researched how other developers from all experience levels write code and have collectively learned great things from them.
-That being said, I've found too many instances of these developers focusing on (what I think is) too much of the wrong stuff in my research.
+But in the process, I've discovered too many instances of these developers (I think) spending too much time worrying about the wrong things.

 <h2>How this all began</h2>
 It all started when I began working with React on a daily basis.
 As a result of this, I see three positive aspects that React brings to the JS developer conversation: